jbostoen/itop-jb-authenticationmethod/readme.md

 The combination of authentication_method and authentication_detail must always be unique.
 For simple passwords, use iTop's native user password.

+Note that programatically speaking, it might be best to consider that it's possible to have duplicates due to uniqueness not taking case sensitivity in mind.

 ## Cookbook

 XML: